ResearchIT/pronto-user-docs/docs/machine_learning/upgrade_python_packages.md

 # How to upgrade Python packages that are already in the container

-To use upgraded packages in the container, you will need to get an interactive session on a GPU node.
+To upgrade packages in the container, you will need to get an interactive session on a GPU node.

 ```
 srun --time=01:00:00 --nodes=1 --cpus-per-task=4 --partition=gpu --gres=gpu:1 --pty /usr/bin/bash